Health Services and Delivery Research

 All of our funded projects are eligible for publication in the NIHR Journals Library.
 This open access resource is freely available online, and provides a full and permanent record of NIHR-funded research.

-The NIHR Health Services and Delivery Research (HS&DR) Programme funds research to produce evidence on the quality, accessibility and organisation of health and social care services.
+The NIHR Health Services and Delivery Research (HS&DR) Programme funds research to produce evidence to impact on the quality, accessibility and organisation of health and social care services.
 This includes evaluations of how the NHS and social care might improve delivery of services.
 The audience for this research is the public, service users, clinicians, professionals and managers.